ankitkpandey1/aetherless/BENCHMARK.md

 ### Benchmarking Framework

-Our benchmarking framework follows research-level methodology as described in serverless computing literature [1, 2]:
+The benchmarking framework follows research-level methodology as described in serverless computing literature [1, 2]:

 1. **Warmup Phase**: 10% of iterations discarded to allow JIT compilation and cache warming
 2. **Statistical Analysis**: Collection of min, max, mean, median, p95, p99, and standard deviation